 Digital marketing trends consistently present a challenge to marketers when it comes to optimization of a digital presence.
-This includes the optimization of websites and digital ads, and the smart speaker currently represents a new field of battle for marketers trying to optimize their online ads.
+This includes the optimization of websites and digital ads.
+The smart speaker currently represents a new field of battle for marketers trying to optimize their online ads.
 There are 118 million smart speakers in the United States and 52% of homes with a smart speaker have more than one such device.
-With smart speakers becoming more prominent and voice search climbing, it's time to make sure you're following these three best practices for smart speaker ad optimization.
+With smart speakers becoming more prominent and voice search climbing, it’s time to make sure you’re following these three best practices for smart speaker ad optimization.

 Optimize for Conversational Tones

 The biggest difference between typed searches and voice search is the tone of the consumer.
-Most people don't take the time to type out long queries or full questions on a mobile device.
-Conversely, when those same consumers use a smart speaker around the house of the digital assistant on their mobile device, the conversational tone changes.
+Most people don’t take the time to type out long queries or full questions on a mobile device.
+However, when those same consumers use a smart speaker around the house of the digital assistant on their mobile device, the conversational tone changes.
 Consumers will frequently ask questions in a conversational tone just as they might when conversing with another human being.

 As such, you should start optimizing your ads to answer questions that consumers frequently ask.
 The majority of voice searches are in the form of a question, so your ads need to offer content that answers those questions.
 While a typed search for waffle irons might be as simple as those two words, “waffle irons,” a smart speaker search might consist of the following question: “what waffle iron brand is the most popular?”
 Make sure the content of your ads boasts the benefits of your brand over others to ensure it is relevant and that it captures the attention of the listener.